Qatraneh

-Al Qatraneh or Al Qatrana is a small town in Jordan.
-It is located 90 miles south of Amman.
-It belongs administratively to Karak Governorate.
+Al Qatraneh or Al Qatrana is a small town in Karak Governorate of Jordan.
+It is located 90 miles south of the capital Amman.

 History

 The town is famous for its historic Qasr Al-Qatraneh, which was built in the Ottoman era as a waystation for pilgrims on their way to Hajj.

 The modern Qatraneh kaza was created in 1996.